robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ExecutionArtifacts.rst

 Background can also be yellow, which means that all tests were skipped_.

 The command line option :option:`--report (-r)` determines where report files are created.
-Similarly as log files, reports are always created unless `NONE` is used as a value, and their default name is :file:`report.html`.
+Similarly as with log files, reports files are automatically created unless `NONE` is used as a value, the default value is :file:`report.html` and values are relative to the `output directory`_.

 .. figure:: src/ExecutingTestCases/report_passed.png
    :target: src/ExecutingTestCases/report_passed.html